 When people need access to money for day-to-day transactions, chequing accounts are ideal.
-However, when you decide its time to save some money, and you want to earn interest on it, savings accounts are the better option.
+However, when you decide it's time to save, and you want to earn interest on it, savings accounts are the better option.
 Here’s a quick look at how savings accounts work, what their associated fees are and how you can choose the best one for you.

 A savings account is a bank account that pays you interest in exchange for depositing money and maintaining a balance in the account.
 Savings accounts are not meant to be used to perform your day-to-day transactions; instead, they are meant to serve as a short-term investment vehicle, for you to deposit some money and earn a little interest on it.
 For example, you may use a savings account to save up for a big purchase, such as a new electronic, a piece of furniture or a trip.

 With most savings accounts, you can deposit and withdraw money whenever you want; this can be done at any bank branch, ATM, online or via email money transfer.
 However, depending on which account you choose, you may be restricted to a small number of transactions each month, which means you’d want to perform transactions only as often as was absolutely necessary.
 If you go over the limited number of transactions your account offers, you may be dinged with a fee.

 Total annual interest rate of 6.35% on new deposits± from October 16, 2023 to January 12, 2024.get this rate

 Special offer: Open your first CIBC eAdvantage Savings Account and get up to 5.60% for 4 months.get this rate